ryanedgewurth/flame-discord/README.md

 The bot needs a configuration file to be placed in the root directory where bot is installed.

 This should be called Config.py.
-A sample file is available as Config.distpy - rename this file and edit to suit.
+A sample file is available as Config.dist.py - rename this file and edit to suit.